A manifestation of order and beauty in nature is called symmetry.

 Understanding the \(B\) anomalies is essential for advancements in the field.

-The situation is made even more interesting by the fact that these anomalies form a coherent picture that suggests the existence of NP short-distance contributions (see, e.g., ref.
-[Allanach:2023uxzBIB]).
+The situation is made even more interesting by the fact that these anomalies form a coherent picture that suggests the existence of NP short-distance contributions (see, e.g., Ref.
+[Allanach:2023uxzBIB,Allanach:2024ozuBIB]).

 Similarly, the \(b\to c\tau\bar\nu\) anomalies can be explained by introducing a new heavy mediator [Iguro:2024hykBIB].